-Multithreading is the act of building relationships with multiple contacts and stakeholders within a company, instead of just having one primary contact.
+Multithreading is building relationships with multiple contacts and stakeholders within a company instead of just having one primary contact.

-The more people you engage at a company through multithreading, the more likely you'll be able to safely close the deal.
+The more people you engage at a company through multithreading, the more likely you'll be able to close the deal safely.
 Additionally, multithreading often leads to more significant sales spanning multiple departments, providing even more value to the buyer and the sales rep.

 If you rely on just one primary contact, you face starting over from scratch when the contact gets a new job.
-So make sure to guard against that risk by getting multiple people involved and excited about your deal.
+So guard against that risk by getting multiple people involved and excited about your deal.

-Some salespeople understand that sales enablement tools such as LinkedIn are the ultimate multiplier.
+Some salespeople understand that sales enablement tools like LinkedIn are the ultimate multiplier.
 That's why they invest time in learning how to use these tools so they can use them to do their jobs more effectively.
 All new sales tools require time to master, time that you think you don't have.
 However, I advise looking at your schedule and making time for more learning.
-It will pay major dividends in the long run.
+It will pay significant dividends in the long run.

 Top-performing sales reps have stronger relationships with their marketing colleagues

-A sales rep who is aligned with and cooperating with marketing is more likely to define the leads they get from marketing as relevant or excellent than one who isn't.
+A sales rep aligned with and cooperating with marketing is more likely to define the leads they get from marketing as relevant or excellent than one who isn't.

-We live in an era of social media, and if you have a LinkedIn profile, your contacts will judge you on it.
-This means you have to build your brand on LinkedIn and keep up to speed with any marketing efforts your company is making on the platform.
+We live in an era of social media, and if you have a LinkedIn profile, your contacts will judge you.
+This means you must build your brand on LinkedIn and keep up to speed with any marketing efforts your company makes on the platform.

 Make it a high priority to connect with marketing.
 For example, assume that a marketer creating a content asset wants to hear from sales.
-They want to hear about what you hear in the market — resonating messages, which titles are most open to your product, etc. If they don't want that feedback, they are not the right marketers.
+They want to hear about what you hear in the market — resonating messages, which titles are most open to your product, etc. They are not the right marketers if they don't want that feedback.

 To win long-term, sales and marketing must have a close relationship, as all modern businesses understand.
 So do whatever you can to tighten that bond, and don't be afraid to get into the marketing fun.